crystal-lang/crystal-book/guides/continuous_integration.md

    * latest
    * nightly
    * 0.31.1 (using a Docker image)
-2. Use external dependencies
+2. Install shards packages
+3. Install binary dependencies
-3. Use a database (for example MySQL)
+4. Use a database (for example MySQL)
-4. Cache dependencies to make the build run faster
+5. Cache dependencies to make the build run faster

 From here choose your next steps: